Hyacinthus Orientalis (Dutch Hyacinth)

 Speed of Growth

-The speed of growth you can expect will depend on the temperature you provide.
+The growth rate depends on the temperature you provide.
 In a cool room, it could take a month for the flower stalk to reach full height and start blooming.
 In a warm room, it will be half this.
 If you put your plant in a hot room, then the flower stalk could be up and blooming in less than a week.

 Height / Spread